 When we see our children worried or upset we understandably want to protect them and make them feel better.
+We can unintentionally reinforce their

-- We can unintentionally reinforce their anxiety
+We can unintentionally reinforce their anxiety

-- Children may engage in behaviours to protect themselves against danger or to prevent a feared event.
+Children may engage in behaviours to protect themselves against danger or to prevent a feared event.

 - Avoidance or Escape

 - Reassurance

 - Safety behaviours